cchauve/AGO-pipeline/README.md

-This approach allows to account for the full complement of genes in extant genomes, at the expense of necessitating several steps, implemented in various tools, that are not trivial to interface together in a pipeline.
+This approach allows to account for the full complement of genes in extant genomes, at the expense of necessitating several steps, implemented in various tools, that are not trivial to interface together into a pipeline.
 AGO is aimed at easing the creation of such pipelines; AGO in itself dos not introduce any novel algorithm, and aims solely at allowing to create pipelines based on published existing tools.